signet-marigold/anhack.xyz/content/about.md

 Big fan of the federated web movement <https://www.fediverse.to/>

-After the reddit implosion i mostly post on [lemmy](https://casavaga.com/u/alaliliiso)
+After the reddit implosion i mostly just post on [lemmy](https://casavaga.com/u/alaliliiso)

 You can also find me at: